Skip to Main Content

 What are reference managers?

 These tools work very well with articles in journals.
-However, not all references for books will be perfectly rendered by such tools, and some sources - particularly non academic sources - might need to be edited or entered manually.
+However, not all book references will be perfectly rendered by such tools, and some sources - particularly non-academic sources - might need to be edited or entered manually.

-If you are enthusiastic about technology, and like the idea of creating a personal library of research papers, you will enjoy using reference management software and it will almost certainly be useful to you.
+If you are enthusiastic about technology and like the idea of creating a personal library of research papers, you will enjoy using reference management software, and it will almost certainly be helpful to you.

-This software is routinely used by PhD students and academic researchers.
+PhD students and academic researchers routinely use this software.
 However, not all researchers use them, and most students on taught courses do not.

 The most well-known software are Refworks, Endnote, Zotero and Mendeley.
 The key features of these are described below.
 Links to the products' own guides are provided below.
 More information is available from the tabs above.